 Less wealthy countries are relying on a vaccine-sharing arrangement called Covax, which aims to provide two billion doses by the end of the year.
 86 percent of shots that have gone into arms worldwide have been administered in high- and upper-middle-income countries.
 Only 0.3 percent of doses have been administered in low-income countries.

 The New York Times‘ COVID-19 vaccinations tracker uses data from the Our World in Data project at the University of Oxford in the UK and other reputable global entities.
 The tracker describes a “vaccinated person” as “someone who has received at least one dose of a vaccine,” and a “fully vaccinated person” as someone who “has received all required doses of a vaccine.”

 As of June 22, 2021, the tracker showed that 67% and 19% of Canada’s citizens and residents had been “vaccinated” and “fully vaccinated”, respectively.
-By comparison, an overwhelming majority of Black African- and BIPOC-majority countries and communities of Africa, South East Asia, Latin America and parts of the Global South, from whose half-guarded economies Canada extracts tens of millions of dollars every year through largely unaccountable extractive businesses, remained in what UN human rights experts recently called a situation where “they see vaccines as a mirage or a privilege for the developed world”.
+By comparison, an overwhelming majority of Black African- and BIPOC-majority countries and communities of the Global South, from whose half-guarded economies wealthy western countries extract billions of dollars every year through largely unaccountable extractive businesses, remained in what UN human rights experts recently called a situation where “they see vaccines as a mirage or a privilege for the developed world”.